raznam/LegalNavi/README.md

 step 1: now go to terminal and write 'npm run dev' (run the forntend) step 2 : now open a new terminal and write 'python mulla.py' (run the backend)

-UR CLONE SHOULD BE READY TO USE :
+YOUR CLONE SHOULD BE READY TO USE :

-** u may face problem like expiry of API keys u can just get them urself by going the the specific web site ** if any more arises  contact me on 'sudipto.ghosh360@gmail.com'

  HAPPY CODING